Dental & Orthodontic Services

 Question What happens when my child turns 19 or ages out of the Healthy Kids Program?

-Answer When a person in BC reaches the age of majority, 19 years, that person is no longer entitled to dental services for children under the ministry’s Dental Supplement or the Healthy Kids Program.
+Answer When a person in BC reaches the age of majority, 19 years, that person is no longer eligible for services under the Healthy Kids Program.
+The Healthy Kids coverage remains active until the end of the month of their 19th birthday.